Our aim in this study was to examine the competing interest policies and procedures of organisations who develop and maintain patient decision aids.

 Patient decision aid developers do not have a consistent approach to managing competing interests.
 Some have developed policies and procedures, while others pay no attention to the issue.
 As is the case for clinical practice guidelines, increasing attention will need to be given to how the competing interests of contributors of evidence-based publications may influence materials, especially if they are designed for patient use.

 Elwyn, Glyn; Dannenberg, Michelle; Blaine, Arianna; Poddar, Urbashi; and Durand, Marie-Anne, "Trustworthy Patient Decision Aids: a Qualitative Analysis Addressing the Risk of Competing Interests" (2016).
-Open Dartmouth: Faculty Open Access Articles.
+Dartmouth Scholarship.
 2791.